netscaler/netscaler-k8s-ingress-controller/docs/network/type_loadbalancer.md

 To expose a service of type load balancer with an IP address from the IPAM controller, perform the following steps:

   1. Deploy the VIP CRD
-  2. Deploy the Citrix ingress controller
+  2. Deploy the Netscaler ingress controller
   3. Deploy the IPAM controller.
   4. Deploy a sample application.
   5. Create a service of type `LoadBalancer` to expose the application.